-When CEO Stephane Duproz joined ADC 18 months ago, he realised that the market was wide open and that the company was in a perfect position to set itself up as the leader in data centre installations.
+When CEO Stephane Duproz joined Africa Data Centres 18 months ago, he realised that the market was wide open and that the company was in a perfect position to set itself up as the leader in data centre installations.

 Parent company Liquid Telecom has a long history as a pan-African telecommunications provider, and through telco acquisitions of Kenya Data Centres (KDC) and Neotel, found itself as the owner of fully-fledged data centres in three key locations: Johannesburg, Cape Town and Nairobi.

 “This is not a business Liquid Telecoms was in,” he tells IT-Online.
 “However, they had the data centres and decided to take the opportunity to grow that particular business.”

 Duproz was born and raised in Madagascar and has spent much of his life in Africa, so when he got the call about the Africa Data Centres job he didn’t hesitate.
 “For me, this was an opportunity of doing what I know on my continent – I couldn’t resist it.”

 He has been involved in the data centre business for 20 years, 14 of those years as MD of Europe’s leading data centre company, so he brought a wealth of experience with him.

 The job description was to manage the three data centres in Johannesburg, Cape Town and Nairobi, but Duproz quickly realised there could be a bigger story on the continent.

 The first step was to grow the team with top-class talent from around the world, and then to position the data centres among the world’s leading operations.

 As high-value data centres, the facilities are carrier-neutral so they offer rich connectivity, which attracts content and helps to create a strong ecosystem.